 The date of the food/donation drive is almost here and I am so psyched!
 I have been having Tatyana and Selena pass out flyers, including giving some to Moana to pass around as well.
 The more publicity we can get, the better.
 Kimberly even said she would talk to someone on the campus newspaper and the campus radio about covering it.
 I have to say, she really has the making of being a marketer.
 Maybe I should keep her on retainer for my art.
 People will be buying my art in no time!
 Not that it will be that simple.
 It is no easy task breaking into the art scene, but I’m pretty sure Kimberly could be a big help.

-As I am sitting in Astronomy Friday afternoon, I get a text from Charls,
+As I am sitting in Astronomy class on Friday afternoon, I get a text from Charls,

 -Hey babe!
 I miss you.
 You up for a night out tonight?